U.S. sets large auction for LI-NJ wind-energy leases

 The federal government next month will hold the nation's largest lease auction for six wind-energy areas off the coasts of Long Island and New Jersey, paving the way for projects that could power two million homes.

-New York State and local governments had opposed opening those areas, in part because they would be so close to prime Hamptons real estate and also impinge on near-shore fishing grounds.
+New York State and local governments had opposed opening those areas, known as Fairways North and Fairways South, in part because they would be so close to prime Hamptons real estate and impinge on near-shore fishing grounds.

-Announcement of the lease auction, which had been expected, came from Department of the Interior Secretary Deb Haaland.

-Haaland said the lease agreements will include new incentives to encourage use of American-made components and union workers.
+She said the lease agreements will include new incentives to encourage use of American-made components to bolster a burgeoning U.S. offshore-wind supply chain and union workers.

 Haaland also noted the lease areas are upward of 72% smaller than originally proposed, primarily to accommodate other ocean uses such as commercial fishing.